Letters to Nashville's Mayoral Candidates Aug. 2019

-Transit Now Nashville prepared a letter to local and state political candidates, in an effort to receive a response we can share with voters, regarding the candidates position on the topic of multimodal transportation in Middle Tennessee.
+Transit Now Nashville prepared a letter to Mayoral candidates, in an effort to receive a response we can share with voters, regarding the candidates position on the topic of multimodal transportation in Middle Tennessee.
+See the letter below:

-● Only 20% of Tennessee households are affordable, when transportation costs are factored into living expenses.
+Only 2 of the 10 census tracts in Metro Nashville are affordable, when transportation costs are factored into living expenses.1

-● Nashville was ranked the 17th worst city for traffic in the US, which will cost drivers $8.4 billion by 2026 if nothing is to change.
+Nashville was ranked the 17th worst city for traffic in the US, which will cost drivers $8.4 billion by 2026 if nothing is to change.3

-Tennessee’s population growth is the 12th highest in the US.6 As we continue to grow, we have a great opportunity to be proactive in creating solutions.
-Increasing access to active transportation can help people meet a minimum healthy amount of physical activity.7 Public transportation is also great for economic development, as an average investment of $1 billion over a twenty year period yields a return of $3.7 billion in additional GDP.8 Tennessee could be a national leader in demonstrating how growth can have remarkable outcomes.
+As we continue to grow, we have a great opportunity to be proactive in creating solutions.
+Building Transit Oriented Developments with the inclusion of affordable housing would directly address the high cost of living and transportation that burden so many Nashvillians.6 Increasing access to active transportation can help people meet a minimum healthy amount of physical activity.7 Public transportation is also great for economic development, as an average investment of $1 billion over a twenty year period yields a return of $3.7 billion in additional GDP.8 Nashville could be a national leader in demonstrating how growth can have remarkable outcomes.

 Transit Now Nashville